jcrossley3/lein-modules/README.md

-  applied before the `:default` profiles, but you can override this behavior by not creating any `:inherited` profiles and setting `:default` to be a composite of whatever profiles make sense for your project, most likely just the standard ones.
-This bears
-  repeating: project inheritance occurs whether you define an `:inherited` profile or not, because any standard profiles, e.g.
+  applied before the `:default` profiles, but you can override this behavior by not creating any `:inherited` profiles and setting `:default` to be a composite of whatever profiles make sense for your project, including the default ones.
+This bears repeating: profile inheritance occurs whether you define an `:inherited` profile or not, because **all** profile maps from ancestors, e.g.
-  `:dev` or `:provided`, from ancestors are merged in automatically.
+  `:dev`, `:provided`, `:production` or `:whatever`, are automatically added to the child.
 Therefore, they are [un]merged as appropriate for the task at hand.
 * `:versions` - A mapping of dependency symbols to version strings.
 As a simpler alternative to Maven's dependency management, versions for child module dependencies and parent vectors will be expanded from